mjbsp/tbslab/content/authors/admin/_index.md

 superuser: true
 ---

 We are primarily located in the Department of Psychology at Michigan State University.
-Our goal is to understand ideological and moral beliefs – such as political ideology, racism, religious fundamentalism, and moral conviction – and how they structure attitudes and behaviors, how they provide people with meaning, and why people adopt them in the first place.
+Our goal is to understand the causes and consequences of political, religious, and moral beliefs that can ultimately be leveraged to reduce conflict and promote a more fair, just, and free society.
+We study ideological and moral beliefs – such as political ideology, racism, religious fundamentalism, and moral conviction – and how they structure attitudes and behaviors, how they become moralize, and why people adopt them in the first place.

 Click here to learn about ways to [join the lab]({{< ref "/labdocs/join.md" >}})! <a rel="me" href="https://sciences.social/@mjb" style=”display:none”></a>